smaremanda/add-in-docs/essentials/privacy-and-security.md

 An ill-intentioned user could attack the origin of an add-in by entering malicious script through the document or fields in the add-in.
 A developer should process user input to avoid executing a malicious user's JavaScript within his or her domain.
 The following are some good practices to follow to handle user input from a document or mail message, or via fields in an add-in:

-- Instead of the DOM property [innerHTML](http://msdn.microsoft.com/en-us/library/ie/ms533897%28v=vs.85%29.aspx(Office.15).aspx), use the [innerText](http://msdn.microsoft.com/en-us/library/ie/ms533899%28v=vs.85%29.aspx(Office.15).aspx) and[textContent](https://developer.mozilla.org/en-US/docs/DOM/Node.textContent) properties where appropriate.
+- Instead of the DOM property [innerHTML](http://msdn.microsoft.com/en-us/library/ie/ms533897.aspx), use the [innerText](https://msdn.microsoft.com/library/ms533899.aspx) and [textContent](https://developer.mozilla.org/en-US/docs/DOM/Node.textContent) properties where appropriate.
 Do the following for Internet Explorer and Firefox cross-browser support:

   ```
   var text = x.innerText || x.textContent
   ```

     For information about the differences between  **innerText** and **textContent**, see [Node.textContent](https://developer.mozilla.org/en-US/docs/DOM/Node.textContent).
-For more information about DOM compatibility across common browsers, see [W3C DOM Compatibility - HTML](http://www.quirksmode.org/dom/w3c_html.mdl#t07).
+For more information about DOM compatibility across common browsers, see [W3C DOM Compatibility - HTML](http://www.quirksmode.org/dom/w3c_html.html#t07).

 - If you must use  **innerHTML**, make sure the user's input doesn't contain malicious content before passing it to  **innerHTML**.
-For more information and an example of how to use  **innerHTML** safely, see[innerHTML](http://msdn.microsoft.com/en-us/library/ie/ms533897%28v=vs.85%29.aspx(Office.15).aspx) property.
+For more information and an example of how to use  **innerHTML** safely, see [innerHTML](http://msdn.microsoft.com/en-us/library/ie/ms533897.aspx) property.

-- If you are using jQuery, use the [.text()](http://api.jquery.com/text/) method instead of the[.html()](http://api.jquery.com/html/) method.
+- If you are using jQuery, use the [.text()](http://api.jquery.com/text/) method instead of the [.html()](http://api.jquery.com/html/) method.

-- Use the [toStaticHTML](http://msdn.microsoft.com/en-us/library/ie/cc848922%28v=vs.85%29.aspx(Office.15).aspx) method to remove any dynamic HTML elements and attributes in users' input before passing it to **innerHTML**.
+- Use the [toStaticHTML](http://msdn.microsoft.com/en-us/library/ie/cc848922.aspx) method to remove any dynamic HTML elements and attributes in users' input before passing it to **innerHTML**.

-- Use the [encodeURIComponent](http://msdn.microsoft.com/en-us/library/8202bce6-1342-40dc-a5ef-ac6d210a7d15%28Office.15%29.aspx) or[encodeURI](http://msdn.microsoft.com/en-us/library/17bab5a2-bcd4-46c2-8b52-b2b5a0ed98a3%28Office.15%29.aspx) function to encode text that is intended to be a URL that comes from or contains user input.
+- Use the [encodeURIComponent](http://msdn.microsoft.com/en-us/library/8202bce6-1342-40dc-a5ef-ac6d210a7d15.aspx) or [encodeURI](http://msdn.microsoft.com/en-us/library/17bab5a2-bcd4-46c2-8b52-b2b5a0ed98a3.aspx) function to encode text that is intended to be a URL that comes from or contains user input.

-- See [Developing secure add-ins](http://msdn.microsoft.com/en-us/library/windows/apps/hh849625.aspx%28Office.15%29.aspx) for more best practices to create more secure web solutions.
+- See [Developing secure add-ins](http://msdn.microsoft.com/en-us/library/windows/apps/hh849625.aspx) for more best practices to create more secure web solutions.

 ### Tips to prevent "Clickjacking"

-Because Office Add-ins are rendered in an iframe when running in a browser with Office Online host applications, use the following tips to minimize the risk of [clickjacking](http://en.wikipedia.org/wiki/Clickjacking)â€”a technique used by hackers to fool users into revealing confidential information.
+Because Office Add-ins are rendered in an iframe when running in a browser with Office Online host applications, use the following tips to minimize the risk of [clickjacking](http://en.wikipedia.org/wiki/Clickjacking) -- a technique used by hackers to fool users into revealing confidential information.

 First, identify sensitive actions that your add-in can perform.
 These include any actions that an unauthorized user could use with malicious intent, such as initiating a financial transaction or publishing sensitive data.
 For example, your add-in might let the user send a payment to a user-defined recipient.